fbpx

 One of the most important is a uniform process for invoicing and payments.

 Again, options include software and tax professionals.
-But sometimes, the process can be as simple: “All paper receipts that come into this office will immediately go into this file, and all email receipts will immediately be forwarded to this address.”
+But sometimes, the process can be simple: “All paper receipts that come into this office will immediately go into this file, and all email receipts will immediately be forwarded to this address.”

-• Get a third-party review of financial statements.
+1. Get a third-party review of financial statements.

-• Collect and categorize outstanding cash and credit card transactions.
+2. Collect and categorize outstanding cash and credit card transactions.

-• Ask for a comprehensive reconciliation of cash accounts and bank statements.
+3. Ask for a comprehensive reconciliation of cash accounts and bank statements.

-• Set up payroll processes to keep pace with hiring.
+4. Set up payroll processes to keep pace with hiring.

-• Upgrade your accounts payable and accounts receivable process.
+5. Upgrade your accounts payable and accounts receivable process.

-So if you need more accurate, efficient, and integrated bookkeeping, call me.
+Tax savings start with clean books.
+If you need more accurate, efficient, and integrated bookkeeping, call me.
 We’ll talk through your options.

 Talk soon,